riazer-lab/sira/README.md

 - Ripple UI
 - daisyUI

-# Used by the following projects
+# Used by the followings

-- Riccox Matrix
+- Riccox Lab
 - Meilisearch-UI

 # Feedback